Episode 6Why tCEC will revolutionise cancer screening

 Prostate cancer is not only one of the most common cancers amongst men worldwide, but also the most controversial.

-According to new data by the American Cancer Society, the death toll from prostate cancer has increased 10 per cent year-on-year in 2018 (we are now at that’s one death every 18 minutes), but there is still no way to accurately assess whether or not men carry the disease at an early stage.
+According to new data by the American Cancer Society, the death toll from prostate cancer has increased 10 per cent year-on-year in 2018 (that’s one death every 18 minutes), but there is still no way to accurately assess whether or not men carry the disease at an early stage.

 Even the well-known Prostate-Specific Antigen (PSA) blood test is “hardly more effective than a coin toss”, according to Richard Ablin – the very man who discovered it.